CobbieCobbie/k-ary_tree_drawer/README.md

 python3 preinstalled with packages _networkx_ and _matplotlib_

-> pip install networkx matplotlib
+> pip install -r requirements.txt

 ## How to run